kurko/vito/README.md

 # Vito

 Vito installs webservers for you very easily.
-Its goal is to be opinionated, with a shallow learning curve needed by using a Gemfile-like specification file.
+Its goal is to be opinionated, with a shallow learning curve needed due to the use of a Gemfile-like specification file.

 ```ruby